csc-training/geocomputing_course/materials/htc.md

     * Manual or automatic (if feature is present in your tool)
     * Horizontal and vertical packing
     * Tradeoff (redundancy, parallelism, utilization)
-* Do a larger job and use another scheduler (hyperqueue, flux).
+* Do a larger job and use another scheduler (HyperQueue, flux).
-    * Integration for nextflow and snakemake already exists
+    * Integration for Nextflow and Snakemake already exists
     * CSC has some tools for farming type jobs
     * Not all or nothing